rubyonjets/jets-docs/_docs/learn/api/review-deploy.md

 ![](https://img.boltops.com/tools/jets/learn/api/review-deploy-cloudformation-console.png)

-Jets creates a main parent `demo-dev` stack that in turn creates a few nested CloudFormation stacks.
+Jets creates a main parent `demo-dev` stack that, in turn, creates a few nested CloudFormation stacks.
 This solves the [CloudFormation quotas and limits](AWS CloudFormation quotas).
 Here's a summary:

 * There are few stacks that manage the API Gateway resources.
 They start with `demo-dev-Api*`
-* There a stack that manages a PreheatJob, it starts with `demo-dev-JetsPreheatJob-*`
+* There is a stack that manages a PreheatJob, it starts with `demo-dev-JetsPreheatJob-*`
 * There is a stack that manages the controller, it starts with `demo-dev-JetsController-*`.

 ## API Gateway REST API

-If you look at CloudFormation stack `demo-dev-ApiGateway-*` Resources tab, you'll see the Rest API.
+If you look at the CloudFormation stack `demo-dev-ApiGateway-*` Resources tab, you'll see the Rest API.

 ![](https://img.boltops.com/tools/jets/learn/api/review-deploy-cloudformation-apigw.png)